shivam0296/stocks-recommendation-system/README.md

 ## Future Scope
 Plans to enhance the model for safer investment recommendations and expanding market analysis scope.

-## Acknowledgements
-Thanks to the academic and development team for their contributions.

 For more detailed insights, refer to our [full project documentation](link-to-full-documentation).

-(Note: Replace `path/to/image.png` with the actual paths to the images extracted from the PDF and provide the link to your full documentation.)